【Major Points】

 4. Vaginal and urethral atrophy: When the vaginal epithelium shrinks, it causes atrophic vaginitis, and the patient is prone to feel vaginal itching, stinging, and dyspareunia (pain during sexual intercourse).
 When the urethra epidermis shrinks, it can cause symptoms such as urinary frequency and urinary incontinence, leading to urinary tract infection.

-5. Skin: Due to insufficient female hormones, the skin will gradually lose its luster and elasticity, dryness and itching, and the breasts will gradually shrink and become mastoptosis.
+5. Skin: Due to insufficient female hormones, the skin will gradually lose its luster and elasticity, dryness and itching, and the breasts will gradually shrink and develop mastoptosis.

-6. Mental issues: There will be symptoms like unstable emotion, anxiety, blue mood, depression, headache, and insomnia during menopause.
+6. Mental issues: There will be symptoms like unstable emotions, anxiety, blue mood, depression, headache, and insomnia during menopause.

 The symptoms above do not necessarily mean menopause.
 If you have the symptoms above, go to the gynecologist for clinical evaluation.